regisaslewis/adventurers-unite/README.md

 There are more options to choose from, such as updating Groups or Adventurers to move around (or fix errors), deleting Groups that are disbanding or Adventurers who are retiring, and so on.

-Go forth and make a mark on Silowan!
+Go forth, Adventurer, and with your allies make an indombitable mark on Silowan!